peterjurich/technicalwriting/notes/UX design.md

 Making large sets of results approachable, so filters like the ones in Etsy are helpful for making users feel less overwhelmed.
 However, Etsy does not allow you to filter for wigs between cats and dogs, making for a weaker experience.
 Allowing more specific filters builds user confidence.

 Pagination works best while coupled with pagination options (like number of results per page.)
-Sites like Pinteresg give you endless scrolling to instill sense of discovery.
+Sites like Pinteresg give you infinite scrolling to instill sense of discovery.
 This can be addicting.

-Endless scrolling does not make for information-heavy text where users need to remember information.
+Infinite scrolling does not make for information-heavy text where users need to remember information.

 ## Footers
 Users make first impressions in first 50 ms, so designers focus efforts above fold.
 Users keep unconscious mental notes.
 No footer feels less professional.
 Footers contain additional information that would be of interest to some people, but not most.
 Footers are a way to convince uncertain users of the benefits your site offers or direct users to hard-to-find content.
 Having no footers on a mobile app may make the app better for shopping, but harder for customer service.

+## First impressions
+Users browse using fast thinking
+More time spent scanning than reading
+Keep them w/navigation patterns, but it's not enough.
+Try to lower bounce rate: the % of users who visit a site and leave w/o taking any action Aesthetic-Usability Effect: Users often perceive pleasing design as design that is more usable.
+Creates a positive response
+Grid: invisible lines that show where your content aligns

+### Visual hierarchy
+presenting design element to show order of importance A good test of this is blurring content and see if most important stands out.
+Three ways to adjust this.
+1. Scale: largest design elements and boldest types attract most attention
+2. Type?
+3. Law of Proximity: objects near each other tend to be grouped together Proximinity helps estab relationsahips with content